 …The site is in a garden behind a wall and on the flagstone walkway to the pavilion where the tomb rests, a table had been laid with the seven traditional items Iranians use to mark the New Year and symbolize the triumph of good over evil.
 Each item begins with the “S” sound in Farsi, and may include eggs, apples, garlic, vinegar, sumac, olives, sprouts, and lotus tree fruit.
 On this table there was as well a bowl of goldfish, a mirror, and the Divan e Hafez.

 Modern Persians make pilgrimage to Hafez’ tomb to perform a ritual that invokes the poet to answer their questions about the future, Mr. Reza said.
 “Like an oracle.”
 A person touches the carved alabaster top of the tomb, silently voices a prayer or verse from the Holy Koran, and then poses the question.

 You can hear a song that refers to this tradition called Do Re Mi on Mama Lisa’s World.

-This article was posted on Tuesday, April 3rd, 2012 at 12:06 pm and is filed under Uncategorized.
+This article was posted on Tuesday, April 3rd, 2012 at 12:06 pm and is filed under Afghanistan, Countries & Cultures, Customs and Traditions, Divan, Divination, Divination and Predicting the Future, Holidays Around the World, Iran, Languages, New Years, Persian, Poems, Poetry, Proverbs, Symbolic Displays, Symbolic Foods for the New Year, Symbols.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.